ShaunCurtis/Blazr.Demo.Components/Documents/A-Base-Component-Library.md

-﻿# Building A Base Document Library
+﻿# A Base Component Library

 In this article I'll show you how to build a component library based on `ComponentBase`.